Pioreactor/docs.pioreactor/user-guide/02-Experiment preparation/02-prepare-vial-for-cultures.md

 Some things to consider when selecting a volume: lower volume will provide more aeration per ml (since the liquid-air interface is fixed).
 A lower volume will also be more responsive to changes in temperature.
 Too low and a vortex may start interfering with the Pioreactor's optical system.
 :::

-### Sterilization
+### 2. Sterilization

 #### Using heat

-The 20ml vial, stirbar and vial cap that come with your Pioreactor are all fully autoclavable, and heat resistant up to 125℃.
-The luer lock ends can be covered with tin foil, or attached to air filters.
+The glassware vial, stirbar and vial cap that come with your Pioreactor are all fully autoclavable, and heat resistant up to 125℃.
+The luer lock ends can be covered with tin foil, or attached to air filters, or neither.
+Since the volume in the vial is so little, the autoclave only needs to be at its maximum temperature for a very short duration.

 :::tip
 Don't have an autoclave?
 A kitchen pressure cooker works just as well.
 Still don't have that?
 You can use a stove top or hotplate: heat on a medium-low heat until boiling, and let boil for a few minutes.
 An autoclave and pressure cooker is a much more effective sterilizer though.